sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

 ### V. How to identify a medium issue:

-1. Causes a loss of funds but requires certain external conditions or specific states.
+1. Causes a loss of funds but requires certain external conditions or specific states, or a loss is highly constrained.
-2. Breaks **core** contract functionality, rendering the contract useless or leading to loss of funds.
-3. A material loss of funds, no/minimal profit for the attacker at a considerable cost.
 The losses must exceed small, finite amount of funds, any amount relevant based on the precision (i.e. rounding to $10 ^ {-18}$ of the amount is fine), and 0.05% APY.
 Some concepts used in the README/codebase may override these parameters to more sensible ones depending on the context.
+2. Breaks **core** contract functionality, rendering the contract useless or leading to loss of funds.

 ### VI.
 Requirements: